adelsz/pgtyped/packages/cli/README.md

     }
   ],
-  "srcDir": "./src/", // Directory to scan or watch for query files "db": {
+  "srcDir": "./src/", // Directory to scan or watch for query files "failOnError": false, // Whether to fail on a file processing error and abort generation (can be omitted - default is false)
+  "db": {
     "dbName": "testdb", // DB name
     "user": "user", // DB username